Can You Have Bad Credit Even With a Good Income?

 It may seem like credit scores should increase with your income, but the truth is much more complicated.
-Read on for a deep dive into what makes up your credit score—and why just being wealthy can’t protect you from bad credit.
+Read on for a deep dive into what makes up your credit score and why just being wealthy can’t protect you from bad credit.

 Despite what many people think, your credit score is completely independent of your income.
 People with $20,000 salaries can have good credit scores, just like those with $200,000 incomes can have poor credit scores.

-Some consumers mistakenly think income is part of their credit score because lenders ask for it on applications and can use it as a reason to deny a line of credit.
+Some consumers mistakenly think income is part of their credit score because lenders ask for it on applications and might use it as a reason to deny a line of credit.
 If you have a good credit score and low income, you might not qualify for a loan because the lender thinks the payments will be too high.

-If you have bad credit with good income, you can also be denied.
+Conversely, if you have bad credit with good income, you can also be denied.
 According to Griffin, your credit history is typically more important to a potential lender than your income, because the former shows your track record of managing debt.

 “Understanding the components of your credit report is essential because a strong credit history increases your access to the financial services you need,” he said.

 On a practical level, it boils down to whether or not your income can support your lifestyle.
-We’ve all seen examples of lifestyle creep—where you start to scale up your expenses as your income increases—and the wealthy are no more immune to this.
+We’ve all seen examples of lifestyle creep, where you start to scale up your expenses as your income increases, and the wealthy are no more immune to this.
 A busy mother of three working in a call center can attain a perfect credit score by diligently paying her bills, just like a superstar basketball player can tank his score with a few purchases he can’t afford.